 As mentioned above, the longer version of Burley’s De Puritate is thought to be largely a response to Ockham’s Summa Logicae, not exclusively but also with respect to consequence.
 Burley recovers the natural vs. accidental distinction which had been deliberately neglected by Ockham, but in fact formulates it with a terminology similar to that used by Ockham for formal consequences, namely in terms of the concepts of intrinsic and extrinsic topics (rather than ‘middles’, but this appears to be above all a mere terminological difference):

 Simple [consequence] is of two kinds.
 One is natural.
 That happens when the antecedent includes the consequent.
 Such an inference holds through an intrinsic topic.
 An accidental inference is one that holds through an extrinsic topic.
 That happens when the antecedent does not include the consequent but the inference holds through a certain extrinsic rule.
 (Burley, De Puritate, 146)

-One may conjecture that Burley sought to neutralize Ockham's distinction between formal and material consequences in terms of intrinsic and extrinsic middles by formulating the traditional distinction between natural and accidental consequences in terms of containment and intrinsic/extrinsic topics.
-Moreover, when discussing the notion of formal consequence later in the text (pp. 171–173, replying to a possible objection), Burley seems to be criticizing Ockham's definition of material consequences as those which hold solely in virtue of the meaning of terms:
+Notice again the reference to the idea that the antecedent may include/contain the consequent (in natural consequences).
+One may conjecture that Burley sought to neutralize Ockham’s distinction between formal and material consequences in terms of intrinsic and extrinsic middles by formulating the traditional distinction between natural and accidental consequences in terms of containment and intrinsic/extrinsic topics.
+Moreover, when discussing the notion of formal consequence later in the text (pp. 171–173, replying to a possible objection), Burley seems to be criticizing Ockham’s definition of material consequences as those which hold solely in virtue of the meaning of terms:

 Thus for a [consequence] to hold by reason of the terms can happen in two ways, either because it holds materially by reason of the terms, or because it holds formally by reason of the terms — that is, by the formal reason of the terms.
 (Burley, On the Purity, 173)